 Blog: History in the classroom – image makeover

 Drawing on her experience as a secondary school teacher, volunteer archaeologist and education officer at the Port Arthur Historic Site in Tasmania, Sarah Stockwin blogs about why history has a serious image problem and how educators can turn boring on its head.

-Congratulations to Al-Faisal College, the winner of our book prize for Term 4, 2017.
+Congratulations to Hay War Memorial High School, the winner of our book prize for Term 4, 2018.

 Thanks to everyone who filled in a program evaluation form, which are automatically entered into the draw for our book prize each term.